MephistoDevelop/WeatherApp/README.md

 ### Prerequisites

--before to run this project you will need to install before webpack and configure the live server on your webpac.config file. you can check more about it on this [page](https://webpack.js.org/guides/installation/) .
+-before running this project you will need to install before webpack and configure the live server on your webpac.config file. you can check more about it on this [page](https://webpack.js.org/guides/installation/).
 [npm install and config: ](https://docs.npmjs.com/cli/install)

 ### Setup

-To use this project you will need to download this repository and put in on your computer. after you will need to install webpack and npm to run correctlly this project.
+To use this project you will need to download this repository and put in on your computer. after you will need to install webpack and npm to run correctly this project.

 in `package.json` file on the rules we are going to put this: